finos/FDC3/docs/api/ref/GetAgent.md

 title: GetAgent
 ---

 The `getAgent()` is the recommended way to connect to a Desktop Agent in a web applications.
-The function allows web applications to retrieve a Desktop Agent API interface to work with, whether they are running in an environment that supports injection of the Desktop Agent API (e.g. a Desktop container or browser with an extension) or in a standard web browser, where a proxy based on the FDC3 Web Connection Protocol (WCP) and Desktop Agent Communication Protocol (DACP) is used to connect to Desktop Agent.
+The function allows web applications to retrieve a Desktop Agent API interface to work with, whether they are running in an environment that supports injection of the Desktop Agent API (e.g. a Desktop container or browser with an extension) or in a standard web browser, where a proxy based on the [FDC3 Web Connection Protocol (WCP)](../specs/webConnectionProtocol) and [Desktop Agent Communication Protocol (DACP)](../specs/desktopAgentCommunicationProtocol) is used to connect to Desktop Agent.
 Hence, it allows applications to be written that will work in either scenario without modification or the inclusion of vendor-specific libraries.

 The small number of arguments are accepted that can affect the behavior of `getAgent` and to provide a fallback in case a Desktop Agent is not found, allowing the application to start its own agent or use another mechanism (such a proprietary adaptor) to connect to one.

 As web applications can navigate to or be navigated by users to different URLs and become different applications, validation of apps identity is often necessary.
-The web application's current URL is passed to web browser-based Desktop Agents to allow them to establish the app's identity =- usually connecting it with an App Directory record already known to the Desktop Agent.
-For more details on identity validation see Web section of the [Supported Platforms page](../supported-platforms#web).
+The web application's current URL is passed to web browser-based Desktop Agents to allow them to establish the app's identity - usually connecting it with an App Directory record already known to the Desktop Agent.
+For more details on identity validation see the identity validation section of the  [Web Connection Protocol (WCP)](specs/webConnectionProtocol).

 If no Desktop Agent is found, or an issue prevent connection to it, the `getAgent()` function will eventually reject its promise, which apps can handle to set themselves up to run without connection to a Desktop Agent or to display an error.

 ```ts
 /**